Wild silk: Wild silk industry in India

 Wild silks are often referred to in India as 'Vanya' silks: The term 'Vanya' is of Sanskrit origin, meaning untamed, wild, or forest-based.
 Muga, Tasar, and Eri silkworms are not fully tamed and the world calls the silks they produce as 'wild silks'.

 India produces four kinds of silk: mulberry, tasar, muga and eri.
 The silkworm Bombyx mori is fed on mulberry leaves cultivated in plantations.
 Silkworms are also found wild on forest trees, e.g Antheraea paphia which produces the tasar silk (Tussah).
 Antheraea paphia feeds on several trees such as Anogeissus latifolia, Terminalia tomentosa, T. arjuna (Terminalia arjuna), Lagerstroemia parviflora and Madhuca indica.
-Wild silkworm Antheraea assamensis produces muga silk, and another wild silkworm Philosamia synthia ricini (= Samia cynthia) produces eri silk.
+Antheraea assamensis produces muga silk, and another wild silkworm (Samia ricini) produces eri silk.
 The estimated annual production of tasar silk is 130 tonnes.
 Production of other types of silk exceeds 10 000 tonnes (Gupta 1994).

-In 2015, Adarsh Gupta K of Nagaraju's research team at Centre for DNA Fingerprinting and Diagnostics, Hyderabad, India, discovered the complete sequence and the protein structure of Muga Silk Fibroin and published it in Scientific Reports.
+In 2015, the complete sequence and the protein structure of Muga Silk Fibroin was analyzed and published.

 The eri silk worm from India feeds on the leaves of the castor plant.
 It is the only completely domesticated silkworm other than Bombyx mori.
 The silk is extremely durable, but cannot be easily reeled off the cocoon and is thus spun like cotton or wool.